Filed Date: June 17, 2014

 In a series of orders issued in April, May, and June 2018, Judge Thompson ordered ADOC to:

 Later that month, Judge Thompson directed the parties to file a report on their “pursuit of a path” to “global resolution” of the remaining issues in the case.
-On June 10, 2019, the court agreed to stay the proceedings regarding mental and dental-care claims and several Phase 2A remedial orders.
+On June 10, 2019, the court agreed to stay the proceedings regarding mental- and dental-care claims and several Phase 2A remedial orders.
 The continuing matters, however, included remedying ADA-noncompliance, preventing prisoner suicides, and addressing ADOC’s chronic understaffing.

-On January 10, 2020, the court issued several interim injunctions as the result of several joint stipulations by the parties, including several instituting procedures and practices regarding mental health classification and mental illness identification, stopgap measures for removing inmates with serious mental illnesses from segregation, confidentiality orders, understaffing remedies, and functional segregation unit solutions.
-On January 14, 2020, Judge Thompson, expressing concerns about whether transferring mentally ill patients might present due process concerns, requested that the parties meet to discuss this issue.
+Early the next year, on January 10, the court issued several interim injunctions as the result of several joint stipulations by the parties.
+The orders implemented procedures and practices regarding mental health classification and mental illness identification, stopgap measures for removing inmates with serious mental illnesses from segregation, confidentiality orders, understaffing remedies, and functional segregation unit solutions.
+On January 14, 2020, Judge Thompson ordered the parties to meet and discuss whether transferring mentally ill patients implicated procedural due process concerns.
 2020 WL 398557.
-The parties met on January 17, after which the issue was dismissed and set aside.
+The parties met on January 17, 2020, after which the court dismissed and set aside the issue.

-Following this decision, the ADOC filed a proper motion to terminate.
-The court observed that the motion covered fifteen different remedial orders.
+Following the September 14 decision, ADOC filed a proper motion to terminate relief.
+On September 23, 2020, the court observed that the motion covered fifteen different remedial orders.
 Of those, the court found that thirteen pertained to the defendants’ failure to comply with prior orders.
 Additionally, one of the remaining two orders required the defendants to maintain a designation system for persons with serious mental illnesses in the prison system.
-The court did not rule on these fourteen provisions on September 23, and its language suggested reluctance to even consider termination.
-The ADOC ultimately withdrew its motion to terminate those fourteen orders on October 5.
-As to the fifteenth “order,” the court found that this was merely a private settlement agreement that did not involve the possibility of court enforcement; thus, it was not something the court could consider for termination.
+The court declined to rule on these fourteen provisions, and its language suggested reluctance to even consider termination.
+2020 WL 5658886.

 On October 29, 2020, the Court terminated several provisions pursuant to the parties’ joint statement of remedial stipulations.
 Terminated provisions fell under staffing, segregation, mental health coding, mental health referral, treatment planning, confidentiality, disciplinary, and level of care orders.
 All of the provisions under the stopgap remedial orders were terminated.